Two women accused of murdering Kim Jong Nam plead not guilty

 North Korea has repeatedly and vehemently denied any involvement in the assassination of Kim.

-But representatives of Huong and Aisyah said the two women were duped into thinking that they were participating in a prank TV show.
+But representatives of Doan and Aisyah said the two women were duped into thinking that they were participating in a prank TV show.

 The two women arrived at court Monday wearing bullet proof vests with their eyes downcast, surrounded by a heavy police presence.